beast-dev/doc/pages/beast/tutorials/first_tutorial/beast_first_tutorial.md

 keywords: beast, tutorial
 last_updated: July 22, 2017
 tags: [getting-started, tutorial]
 summary: "An introductory tutorial to getting started with BEAST.
 This tutorial describes the use of BEAUti and BEAST to analyse some primate sequences and estimate a phylogenetic tree.
 It will take you through the process of importing an alignment, making choices about the model, generating a BEAST XML file.
-You will then run BEAST and summarize the output."
+You will then run BEAST."
 sidebar: beast_sidebar
 permalink: first_tutorial.html
 folder: beast